timvandriel/MART341-WebDesign/assignment-7/readme.md

 This is my assignment 7 for MART341.
-A website for all the golf courses around Missoula, MT.
+A website containing my favorite golf courses around Missoula, MT.